-The iControl console includes an interface board that provides optically isolated digital inputs.
+The iControl master console includes an interface board that provides optically isolated digital inputs.
 Included are

 - eight inputs for zone detection

-- · eight inputs for part identification
+- eight inputs for part identification

 - one input for a conveyor motion encoder

+- one input for a conveyor interlock

 - one input that locks out guns when any booth exhauster is off (only used on multiple booth systems using a single iControl)

-The encoder, zone and part ID photoeyes or discrete (digital) scanners with or customer part ID inputs are connected to a terminal block in the Photoeye Junction Box (PEJB).
+The encoder and the devices (photoeyes or scanners) or customer inputs used for zone and part ID detection are connected to a terminal block in the Photoeye Junction Box (PEJB).
 A 24Vdc power supply in the PEJB provides power for these devices.

 A 25-conductor input cable connects the PEJB to the iControl master console.
-If the master console cannot be located within direct wiring range (19 ft) of the PEJB, an extension box and extra cable are provided.
+If the master console cannot be located within direct wiring range (19 ft) of the PEJB, an extension box and extra cable is provided.
 If the system is equipped with a remote I/O (Ethernet) network, then the 25-conductor cable is routed through a network junction box.